 The Golden Ratio?!

 Now given the massive number of possibilities with the numbers of LEDs and wavelengths options there is the question of the perfect ratio.
-Well sadly there there is no definitive answer to this question.
+Well, sadly there is no definitive answer to this question.

-However, what you absolutely can do is to firstly understand what you are trying to achieve in terms of your design in relation to the species and a plant's life cycle.
+However, what you absolutely can do is to first understand what you are trying to achieve in terms of your design in relation to the species and a plant's life cycle.

 Here there are some solid principles which should help guide the design from the outset.